 Washington, DC 20045

 Hotel: We have a room block at the Sofitel Washington DC Lafayette Square located at 806 15th St NW, Washington, DC 20005.
 The room rates are $259 per night plus tax.
 Please reach out to Sofitel directly at (202) 730-8800 no later than Tuesday, October 15.
 Please ask for group reservations and identify yourself as a member of the Rich Context Workshop.
-A first night room deposit will be required during the time of reservation.

 We expect the outcomes of the workshop to be: